swcrazyfan/AIIngestingTool/prefect_migration_plan.md

 **Note:** Many tasks and sub-tasks in this plan can be worked on in parallel.
 The checklist is for tracking progress, not enforcing strict sequential order.
 Parallel work is encouraged where possible for efficiency and faster migration.

+> **Phases 3–8 are not strictly sequential; some were completed in parallel or out of order for efficiency.**

 ---

 ## Pipeline Steps to Refactor and Test as Prefect Tasks